Learn the essentials needed to care for your senior loved one with our Compassionate Caregiving course.

 • Home care and assisted living both provide care for people who need a little extra help with day-to-day tasks.

-• Home care allows seniors to receive the help they need while aging in place from the comfort of their own homes.
+• Home care allows older adults to receive the help they need while aging in place in the comfort of their own homes.

 • Assisted living provides a sense of community and a senior-friendly place to live for people who need some daily assistance.
 Determine if assisted living is the right option for you or your loved one, or if home care may be the better choice.